dkarthe/webjeda-blog/_posts/2016-04-14-jekyll-toc.md

 ### Step 4: Initiate TOC

 Before initiating Table of Contents, it is logical to wait till all the contents are loaded.
-Because TOC uses all the headers.
-So it is necessary that all the headers are loaded before the initiation of TOC.
-So add this snippet of code that waits till the page is completely loaded.
+Because TOC uses all the headers and it is necessary that all the headers are loaded before the initiation of TOC.
+So to the post layout, add this snippet of code that waits till the page is completely loaded.

 {% highlight html %}
 <script type="text/javascript">